-In this series, Adrian Tennant takes us through the sometimes controversial topic of assessment in English language teaching, from tools for assessment, such as portfolios and 'Can do' statements, to specific methods of assessment, such as diagnostic tests.
+In this series, Adrian Tennant looks at topic of assessment in English language teaching, from tools for assessment, such as portfolios to specific methods of assessment.

 Adrian Tennant explores some of the issues behind designing your own tests and gives some practical examples of how to go about it.

 Adrian Tennant looks at how teachers test the four skills or reading, writing, listening and speaking and the fairness of assessment techniques.
 He also explores the various methods employed by teachers and potential improvements for skills assessments.

 Adrian Tennant looks at ways in which teachers can assess lessons in order to judge the success of both their classroom delivery and students’ learning.

 Adrian Tennant looks at how young learners feel about assessment; marks, grades and comments; ongoing assessment; self-assessment and the general benefits of assessment for this age group.